zenml-io/zenml/docs/book/extending-zenml/model-deployer.md

 In ZenML, the base abstraction of the model deployer is built on top of three major criteria:

-1. It needs to contain all the stack related configuration attributes required to interact with the remote model serving tool, service or platform (e.g. hostnames, URLs, references to credentials, other client related configuration parameters).
+1. It needs to contain all the stack-related configuration attributes required to interact with the remote model serving tool, service or platform (e.g. hostnames, URLs, references to credentials, other client-related configuration parameters).

 2. It needs to implement the continuous deployment logic necessary to deploy